Gross tonnage: Calculation

-Note that the units of gross tonnage, which involve both cubic metres and log-metres, have no physical significance, but were rather chosen for historical convenience.
+Thus, gross tonnage exhibits linearithmic growth with volume, increasing faster at larger volumes.
+The units of gross tonnage, which involve both cubic metres and log-metres, have no physical significance, but were rather chosen for historical convenience.

-The inverse, on the other hand, is not as simple.
+Volume from gross tonnage

+Since gross tonnage is a bijective function of ship volume, it has an inverse function, namely ship volume from gross tonnage, but the inverse cannot be expressed in terms of elementary functions.
 A root-finding algorithm may be used for obtaining an approximation to a ship's volume given its gross tonnage.
-The exact formula is:
+The formula for exact conversion of gross tonnage to volume is:

 where $\ln$ is the natural logarithm and $W$ is the Lambert W function.